Kougelhopf

 - Puts the dried grapes in room temperature water to let them soak during the rest of the process

-- mix the yeast with a few tablespoons of flour and 10 centiliters of lukewarm2 milk
+- mix the yeast with a few tablespoons of flour and 10 centiliters of lukewarm22.

 - let rest until the yeast bubbles up